Cameron A. Morrison: Early life and career

 He was born in 1869 in Richmond County, North Carolina.

 In 1898, Morrison participated in the Wilmington insurrection of 1898, a violent coup d'état by a group of white supremacists.
 They expelled opposition black and white political leaders from the city, destroyed the property and businesses of black citizens built up since the Civil War, including the only black newspaper in the city, and killed an estimated 60 to more than 300 people.
 The governor of North Carolina, Daniel Lindsay Russell, was forced to flee from Wilmington to Raleigh.
 Morrison boarded Russell's train in Maxton, North Carolina in the company of a small band of Red Shirts and warned Russell that a more hostile band of Red Shirts were waiting at a later stop.
 He advised Russell to hide in the baggage car to avoid being lynched, which he did.

 In 1900, he was elected to the North Carolina Senate for one term.

 Governorship

 With the backing of Sen. Furnifold Simmons and the help of race-baiting tactics employed by A. D. Watts, Morrison defeated O. Max Gardner in the 1920 Democratic primary for governor.
 In the general election, he defeated Republican nominee John J. Parker.

+Morrison was inaugurated on January 12, 1921.
 He came to be called "the Good Roads governor" for his support of a modern highway system.
-Morrison also pushed for increased funds for public education, while also battling the teaching of the theory of evolution.
+Morrison also presided over various reforms and pushed for increased funds for public education, while also battling the teaching of the theory of evolution.